An Inquiry into Reality: Science & Philosophy

 km/s (Speed of Light)

-The stars, planets, and galaxies we see make up a surprisingly small fraction of the universe's total mass-energy content.
-The vast majority is composed of mysterious dark matter and dark energy.
+The stars, planets, and galaxies we see make up a shockingly small ≈5% of the universe's mass-energy.
+The rest is dark matter and dark energy.